The UK’s most lucrative credit card perk is better than ever: A review of the British Airways American Express Premium Plus Card

 This post contains references to products from one or more of our advertisers.
 We may receive compensation when you click on links to those products.
+Terms apply to the offers listed on this page.
 For an explanation of our Advertising Policy, visit this page.

-The BA Premium Plus Amex Card is marketed toward anyone who is serious about collecting a great amount of Avios, the currency of British Airways’ Executive Club (as well as Iberia Plus and Aer Lingus AerClub).
+The British Airways Premium Plus Amex Card is marketed toward anyone who is serious about collecting a great amount of Avios, the currency of British Airways’ Executive Club (as well as Iberia Plus and Aer Lingus AerClub).
 It’s also targeted toward those flyers who may already travel with British Airways or its Oneworld partners but want to boost their Avios balance through everyday spending.

 The Premium Plus Card will earn you a generous 1.5 Avios per £1 spent on everyday purchases.
 This earning rate increases to a fantastic 3 Avios per £1 spent when it’s made directly with British Airways or BA Holidays.

 This is the highest Avios earning rate per £1 of any U.K. credit card.